-Altibase enabled SK Telecom to bill per-second, per-individual in real time, eliminating collection problems and reducing customer discontent.
-Altibase was deployed to host recent data as a front end to Oracle which was used as the repository for hosting historical data.
+Altibase enables SK Telecom to bill per-second, per-individual in real time, eliminating collection problems and reducing customer discontent.
+Altibase is deployed to host recent data as a front end to Oracle which is used as the repository for hosting historical data.

 Use Case: Billing, Call Detail Record (CDR) processing

-Current Customers: China Telecom, China Unicom, China Mobile, KT, SKT, and LG Uplus
+Current Customers: China Telecom, China Unicom, China Mobile, KT, SK Telecom and LG Uplus

 SK Telecom is the largest mobile service provider in South Korea with over 26 million subscribers.
 SK Telecom introduced the world’s first CDMA technology and was awarded for its leadership in LTE.
-Currently, SK Telecom is paving the way for LTE-advanced capabilities.
+Currently, SK Telecom is paving the way for LTE-advanced and 5G capabilities.

 Before SK Telecom deployed Altibase, it had been adopting Oracle on a legacy mainframe-based IT infrastructure for its Real Time Rating System (RTRS).
 However, SK Telecom identified the following limitations of its legacy DBMS.

 - SK Telecom’s billing service suffered from major delays as the number of subscribers grew substantially.

 - With growing demands on the legacy system, database-related TCO became progressively onerous.

 - The company was unable to detect and shut off service when prepaid balances were depleted.

 - The inability to accurately detect customer balances resulted in negative balances and uncollected funds.

 SK Telecom adopted Altibase in 2002 for its RTRS for the first time.
-Since then, Altibase has been deployed for its in-memory portion as a front end to Oracle which was used to host historical data in order to enhance the performance and achieve cost savings for SK Telecom’s DB need.
-The net result was higher performance with lower TCO.
+Since then, Altibase has been deployed for its in-memory portion as a front end to Oracle which is used to host historical data in order to enhance the performance and achieve cost savings for SK Telecom’s DB need.
+The net result has been higher performance with lower TCO.

-- SK Telecom has been able to precisely check and act on customer balances.
+- SK Telecom is now able to precisely check and act on customer balances.

 - It also has the capacity to process customer usage on a per-second basis.
 This dramatic shift provides substantial savings to customers.
 When this feature was first introduced, SK Telecom was able to capitalize on this newly added billing prowess to spearhead a significant marketing campaign.
 Other telecommunications companies followed suit.